 Biography

-Keith Chen is a professor of economics with tenure at the UCLA Anderson School of Management.
-His research blurs traditional disciplinary boundaries in both subject and methodology, bringing unorthodox tools to bear on problems at the intersection of economics, psychology and biology.
+Keith Chen is a professor of behavioral economics at the UCLA Anderson School of Management, and the Bing (’86) and Alice Liu Yang Endowed Term Chair in Management and Innovation.
+His research blurs traditional disciplinary boundaries, bringing big data tools to bear on problems at the intersection of economics, psychology and biology.

-Chen also consults and advises numerous companies on topics at the intersection of behavioral economics, business strategy and dynamic pricing.
-Most recently he was the head of economic research for Uber, where, among other projects, he redesigned Uber's dynamic "surge" pricing model.
+Chen also advises numerous companies on topics at the intersection of behavioral economics, business strategy and dynamic pricing.
+Most recently, he was the head of economic research for Uber, where, among other projects, he redesigned Uber’s dynamic “surge” pricing model.

-At Anderson, Chen teaches MBA core strategy and Ph.D. behavioral economics.
+At Anderson, Chen teaches the MSBA core course in competitive analytics and Ph.D. behavioral economics.

 Education